vonglasow/atoum-documentation/source/en/written_help/annotation-extension.inc.rst

 PHP Extensions
 ****************

 Some of your tests may require one or more PHP extension(s).
-Telling atoum that a test requires an extension is easily done through annotations and the tag @extensions.
-After the tag @extensions, just add one or more extension names, separated by a space.
+Telling atoum that a test requires an extension is easily done through annotations and the tag ``@extensions``.
+After the tag ``@extensions``, just add one or more extension names, separated by a space.

 .. code-block:: php